NEA RESEARCH LABS: Program Description

 Period of Performance

-The Arts Endowment may enter into up to four subsequent awards with the recipient of a NEA Research Lab cooperative agreement for a project consistent with the intent of the program.
-At its discretion, the Arts Endowment may choose to issue subsequent awards as grants and not cooperative agreements.
+The Arts Endowment may enter into up to four subsequent renewal awards with the recipient of a NEA Research Lab cooperative agreement for a project consistent with the intent of the program.
+At its discretion, the Arts Endowment may choose to issue renewal Research Lab awards as grants and not as cooperative agreements.
 Any such future awards, however, would be subject to agency priorities, the availability of funds, awardee performance, and the agency’s regular review process.

 The official applicant must be an organization with research and policy as a principal focus for its core components, either as the primary work or as part of a transdisciplinary mission.
 Eligible official applicants are: